esanchez100/FarmersProject/README.md

 In the command line run: git clone https://github.com/esanchez100/FarmersProject.git

-Make sure you go into the farmers_app folder: cd farmers_app Run npm start to view the project in your browser
+Make sure you go into the farmers_app folder: cd farmers_app Run npm install
+Run npm start to view the project in your browser
+note: you might need to run npm axios if you get an error

 ----Extra Misc Info-----
 ## Available Scripts